olincollege/top-down-dungeon-crawler/README.md

 includes JSON files that store hard-coded game data, as well as visual assets such as player sprites, NPC sprites, and map tilesets.
 The one exception to this is the .tmx map files, which needed to be stored in the project's root folder in order to load correctly.
-Additionally, unit tests can be found in the aptly named Unit Tests folder.
+Unit tests can also be found in the root folder.
 Finally, the files for the Github Pages website can be found in the docs folder.

 Finally, the file game.py, which runs the program, can be found in the project's root folder.